github/docs/content/copilot/configuring-github-copilot/configuring-github-copilot-in-a-jetbrains-ide.md

 ## About {% data variables.product.prodname_copilot %} in JetBrains IDEs

-If you use a Jetbrains IDE, {% data variables.product.prodname_copilot %} can autocomplete code as you type.
+If you use a JetBrains IDE, {% data variables.product.prodname_copilot %} can autocomplete code as you type.
 After installation, you can enable or disable {% data variables.product.prodname_copilot %}, and you can configure advanced settings within your IDE or on {% data variables.product.prodname_dotcom_the_website %}.
-This article describes how to configure {% data variables.product.prodname_copilot %} in the IntelliJ IDE, but the user interfaces of other Jetbrains IDEs may differ.
+This article describes how to configure {% data variables.product.prodname_copilot %} in the IntelliJ IDE, but the user interfaces of other JetBrains IDEs may differ.

 {% data reusables.copilot.dotcom-settings %}